microsoft/sqlworkshops/sql2019lab/05_Linux_and_Containers.md

 </dl>

-**NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 5.0 and run through all the steps again.*

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/pencil2.png"><a name="5-0">5.0 SQL Server 2019 Replication on Linux using Containers</a></h2>

 In this module you will learn how to deploy SQL Server Replication using Containers.

+<p><b><a name="challenge">The Challenge</a></b></p>

+Customers who need or desire to use Linux as a platform now have a choice with SQL Server.
+Even though SQL Server 2017 is compatible with SQL Server on Windows, some features like Replication were not included in the release.

+In addition, SQL Server 2017 released SQL Server on containers only based on Ubuntu images.
+Some customers prefer Red Hat Enterprise Linux (RHEL) and in fact Red Hat requires container images to be based on RHEL to be officially supported on platforms like OpenShift.

+<p><b><a name="solution">The Solution</a></b></p>

 SQL Server 2019 on Linux now supports Replication.
 Since SQL Server supports containers on Linux, it is possible to create a SQL Server replication solution using containers.
+In addition.
+SQL Server 2019 now supports container images based on Red Hat Enterprise Linux (RHEL).
+These forces can be combined to build a solution using Docker.
+Anywhere Docker runs (Windows, Linux, MacOS, Kubernetes), you can build a SQL Server Replication solution with a publisher, distributor, and subscriber all with docker containers.

 SQL Server container images include SQL Server "pre-installed" with the SQL Server Engine, SQL Server Agent, and tools.

-TODO: Explain how you can customize the SQL Server images by running scripts as part of building and running the image.
-This is called the "Vin Yu" method.
+You can customize the SQL Server container image to include your own files.
+One scenario would be to include in the customized container images scripts to create database objects.
+Since Replication can all be deployed using T-SQL, you can use a customized solution to deploy replication across multiple containers.
+This customized solution is called the "Vin Yu" method named after the lead program manager within the SQL Server team.
+You can then bring in a tool like **docker-compose** to deploy this solution all with a single command.

+The Further Reading section at the end of this module provides reference information about SQL Server 2019 on Linux, Docker containers, and replication on Linux.

-Proceed to the Activity to learn how to deploy SQL Server Replication on Linux using Containers.
+Proceed to the activity to explore how this method can allow you to deploy SQL Server 2019 on Linux with Replication with a single command.

 <p style="border-bottom: 1px solid lightgrey;"></p>